thisisvaze/cognixion-assignment/README.md

 ## Usage instructions
 1. Download and Open in Unity 2022.3.(13+)f1 version.
 I used 2022.3.13f1 with ARFoundation 5.0.7.
 2. Can be built for iOS / Android, use in Portrait mode only.
+3. Build ```Assignment/CognixionARScene```
-3. Scan surroundings to get planes.
+4. Scan surroundings to get planes.
-4. Tap on the screen to add a 3D model of an Apple on any plane.
+5. Tap on the screen to add a 3D model of an Apple on any plane.
 (This would represent a real apple kept on a table.)
-5. Tap anywhere else except the Apple's model to move the Apple to the new location on a plane.
+6. Tap anywhere else except the Apple's model to move the Apple to the new location on a plane.
-6. Tap on Apple to get nutritional facts about it.
+7. Tap on Apple to get nutritional facts about it.

 Animation info: The idea behind the glow animation is to present a delightful experience to the user for the visual context of the selected object of interest (we can achieve this by Segment Anything models), making perceived loading time shorter and would ideally be a voice activation action where in user can ask "What are its nutritional benefits?" and the animation would respond to microphone levels for providing the perception as if the object is listening to the user.